_on-going project: [H]

 Artistic and technical team: Christophe Ramage, Michel Galindo, Marina Ledrein, Jean-Pierre Aubry

 As the covid-19 crisis explodes, the first lockdown put an end to the fieldwork.
-As prisons were, more than any place, shut down and the communication cut with his detained collaborators, Julie Ramage decided to create a “ghost film” from the preparatory documents of the project: a radio performance including two days of readings and public talks about the links between bio-power, surveillance techniques, gender violence and public health disaster.
+As prisons were, more than any place, shut down and the communication cut with his detained collaborators, Jules Ramage decided to create a “ghost film” from the preparatory documents of the project: a radio performance including two days of readings and public talks about the links between bio-power, surveillance techniques and public health disaster.

 Radio performance: 2 days of readings and public talks